Trap Nation: Lowly Palace

 In September 2016, Trap Nation's independent record label, Lowly Palace, was founded.
 In less than a year, the channel has amassed almost 500,000 subscribers.

 Events

 In 2016, Trap Nation made its first live-event debut at Danbury, CT, where Botnet and Lukas performed.

 Trap Nation participated at the SXSW event in March 2017, featuring artists Illenium, San Holo, Whethan, and more.

 In June 2017, Trap Nation held the largest art car event at EDC, reaching a crowd of over 4,000 people.
 The lineup featured acts such Alan Walker, Troyboi, Boombox Cartel, Autograf, and others played.

-Acquisition

 In April 2022, The Nations (parent-company and owner of Trap Nation and other Nation branded channels) sold a majority stake in ownership to Create Music Group for an undisclosed amount.

 Accolades

 In 2015, Trap Nation was included in YouTube's top 10 preferred Google / YouTube music partners.

 In June 2017, Trap Nation was the 44th-most-subscribed channel on YouTube and had accumulated more than five billion total views.
 Trap Nation was also ranked by Billboard as the #1 dance curator on YouTube alongside Monstercat, MrSuicideSheep, Proximity, and Majestic Casual.